Skip to navigation | Skip to main content | Skip to footer

 • Ultra-high-vacuum robotic assembly

-• Specialised characterisaton tools for optical, magnetic, and thermal properties.
+• Specialised characterisation tools for optical, magnetic, and thermal properties.

 Additionally, our facilities feature a high-performance computing cluster and innovative labs for membrane and nanocomposite research.